Palats/mapshot/README.md

 Steam version of Factorio is not supported for now - see https://github.com/Palats/mapshot/issues/21 for more details.
 If you have only a Steam version, you can still get a standalone version on factorio.com by linking your Steam account.

+Headless version of Factorio is not supported at all - it lacks the ability to render any image.

 ### Parameters

 You can tune parameters such as many layers to generate, their resolution and a few more details.
 Those parameters are: